Dance Psychology for Artistic and Performance Excellence With Web Resource

 Developing Psychological Strength in All Dancers

-Jim Taylor, a veteran sport and dance psychologist and author, and Elena Estanol, a dancer, dance teacher, choreographer and sport and dance psychologist, bring their experience and knowledge to Dance Psychology for Artistic and Performance Excellence to help dancers at all levels develop psychological strength to maximize their performance.
+Jim Taylor, a veteran sport and dance psychologist and author, and Elena Estanol, a dancer, instructor, and sport and dance psychologist, bring their experience and knowledge to Dance Psychology for Artistic and Performance Excellence to help dancers at all levels develop psychological strength to maximize their performance.

 Dance Psychology for Artistic and Performance Excellence will help dancers in these ways: